Find similiar products:

 Breast-feeding

 Very little Dyzantil gets into the breast milk.
-However, talk to your doctor about whether you should breast-feed your baby.
-Ask your doctor or pharmacist for advice before taking any medicine.
+However, talk to your GP or specialist about whether you should breast-feed your baby.
+Ask your GP, specialist or pharmacist for advice before taking any medicine.

 You may feel sleepy when taking Dyzantil.
 If this happens to you, do not drive or use any tools or machines.
 Taking other medicines used to treat fits or calm emotional and mental health problems may increase sleepiness.